Diversity, Equity and Inclusion

-Welcome to the Department of Urology at Stanford University School of Medicine Diversity and Inclusion webpage!
-As a department, we are passionate about providing an academic environment that values diversity of thought, prioritizes respectful and supportive work environments and also promotes professionalism and mutual respect for individuals from different backgrounds (e.g. gender, race, ethnicity, LGBTQ, SES, 1st generation, and abilities).
+Welcome to the Department of Urology at Stanford University School of Medicine Diversity, Equity and Inclusion webpage!
+As a department, we are passionate about providing an inclusive academic environment that values diversity of thought, prioritizes respectful and supportive work environments and also promotes professionalism and mutual respect for individuals from different backgrounds (e.g. gender, race, ethnicity, LGBTQ, SES, 1st generation, and disabilities).

 We are honored to have the opportunity to train the best and brightest residents, fellows, medical students and post-doctoral fellows in the world.
-As the future leaders in our field, we want to ensure that our trainees are prepared to care for diverse patient populations and also prioritize representation from diverse groups in their research.
+As the future leaders in our field, we want to ensure that our trainees are prepared to provide evidence based care for diverse patient populations and also prioritize representation from diverse groups in their research.
 We take this responsibility seriously.
-To that end, we strive to provide opportunities for underrepresented individuals in Urology and to maintain a diverse group of faculty, staff and trainees.
+We strive to provide opportunities for underrepresented individuals in Urology and to maintain a diverse group of faculty, staff and trainees.

 Dear Stanford Urology Community:

 I think I speak for all of the faculty, staff and trainees in our department in expressing how deeply saddened we have been by again witnessing the death of a young black man at the hands of the police.
 This comes on the heels of indisputable data showing that the black community is being disproportionately affected by all aspects of the current pandemic, both medical and economic.
 The institutional racism that pervades our country is undeniable.
 Kareem Abdul-Jabbar today said in the LA Times “Racism in America is like dust in the air.
 It seems invisible – even if you’re choking on it – until you let the sun in.”

 We commit to stand together with our African American community, to work to understand your pain, to condemn racial violence, to shine a light on institutional racism and strive to correct racial injustice.

 Women in Urology